smallcloudai/refact/docs/src/content/docs/introduction/usage-based-pricing.md

 | Self-hosting option available | |
 | Discord support | |

-## Bring Your Own Key (BYOK)
+## Configure Providers (BYOK)

-If you prefer to use your own API key (for OpenAI, Anthropic, or local models), you can connect it to Refact.ai.
-When using BYOK, requests are billed by your provider and do not consume Refact.ai coins.
+Refact.ai allows you to connect your own API keys for OpenAI, Anthropic, DeepSeek, and other providers using the **Configure Providers** feature (also known as BYOK – Bring Your Own Key).
+This gives you full control over which models you use and how you are billed.

 **No commission:** For now, Refact.ai does not take any commission or markup on API usage.
 You pay only for the actual API cost of the model you use.

-For more information on how to use Bring Your Own Key (BYOK), see the [BYOK documentation](https://github.com/smallcloudai/refact/blob/main/docs/byok.md) in the repository.
+For a step-by-step guide on setting up and using this feature, see the [Configure Providers (BYOK) documentation](/byok/).